• Skip to primary navigation

 I recommend taking due diligence tours and staying in Grecia for at least a couple months to see if you like it.

-It can also be a good place for families who prefer to live in a local town.
-Grecia would be a wonderful place for kids to grow up as they’ll be completely immersed in Costa Rican culture, since it’s not that Americanized compared to coastal towns.
+However, Grecia can be a good place for families who prefer to live in a local town.
+It would be a wonderful place for kids to grow up as they’ll be completely immersed in Costa Rican culture, since it’s not that Americanized compared to coastal towns.

 Grecia, Costa Rica Weather